- Written by Dr.Mehmet Demircioglu

 The temples should not look disconnected from the frontal hairline.
 The crown should not be treated as an isolated circle without considering the hair around it.

-This is where surgical judgment matters.
-A patient may ask for a strong hairline, but the surgeon must decide whether that request is safe for the future.
+At this point, surgical judgment matters.
+A strong hairline request still has to be weighed against future safety.
 The most attractive line on the day of surgery is not always the most intelligent line for the next 10 years.

-I see this problem more often in high volume clinics where the consultation is too short and the design is treated like a drawing session rather than a medical plan.
-A low line may look exciting in a mirror for a few minutes, but if the area behind it is weak, the patient can be left with a strong front and an empty zone behind it.
+This problem appears more often when the consultation is too short and the design is treated like a drawing session rather than a medical plan.
+A low line may look exciting in a mirror for a few minutes, but if the area behind it is thin, the patient can be left with a strong front and an empty zone behind it.

-That is one reason I have warned patients about low and flat hairlines when they are used without proper long term judgment.
+Low and flat hairlines become especially risky when they are used without proper long-term judgment.

 A rushed design can also create a density cliff.
 This means the transplanted part is too dense at the front, while the native hair behind it is too thin to support that visual strength.
 The result may not look bald, but it can look artificial because the eye notices the sudden change.

-The problem is not always that too few grafts were used.
-Sometimes the problem is that grafts were used in the wrong priority.
+Too few grafts are not always the issue.
+Sometimes grafts were used in the wrong priority.

-A beautiful result is not created by filling the most obvious empty space only.
-It is created by understanding how one area will visually support the next.
+A result that blends well is not created by filling the most obvious empty space only.
+It comes from understanding how one area will visually support the next.

 How can ongoing hair loss create a new gap after surgery?